anthony-ck-ang/React-JS/README.md

 -------------------------------------
 - React defines components and make them work together
-- ReactDOM takes a component and render it in the DOM (HTMl)
+- ReactDOM takes a component and render it in the DOM (HTML)